St Richard’s Catholic College is a community where all are welcomed in the spirit of Christian love and respect.

 ‘I have come so that all may have life, and have it to the full.’
 (John 10:10)

 The college has a Spiritual Life Team who are responsible for promoting and co-ordinating liturgical activities throughout the year and for leading the whole community in supporting the spiritual journeys of all who come to learn and work at St Richard’s.
-This Team is led by our Chaplain Jo Doyle ably assisted by Liturgy Captain, Harry Hawkins (11H) and Deputy Captain, Solji Samuel (11O)
+This Team is led by our Lay Chaplain, Jo Doyle, ably assisted by Liturgy Captain, Harry Hawkins (11H) and Vice Captain, Solji Samuel (11O).

 What Do We Do?